-Where appropriate, new development within Whitchurch and Ganarew Group Parish should contribute towards necessary community infrastructure in order to address the demands that such development places on the area and to support the social dimension of sustainable development.
-Contributions should be made through Section 106 Agreements, CIL or other developer contribution mechanisms that may be available during the period of the Plan.
+Where appropriate, new development within Whitchurch and Ganarew Group Parish should contribute towards necessary community infrastructure in order to address the demands that such development places on the area and to support the social dimension of sustainable

 - 10.3.1 Increasing demands resulting from growth will put pressure upon existing facilities, requiring their enhancement and improvement to ensure continued performance of their function.
 Additional facilities may also be required.
-Herefordshire Council intends to introduce a charging system for the Community Infrastructure Levy during the Plan period.
-Currently it operates a system for related payments through Planning Obligations.
+Herefordshire Council intends to introduce a charging system for the Community Infrastructure Levy during the Plan period, Currently it operates a system for related payments through Planning Obligations.
 The pressure from growth will have effects upon Parish infrastructure.
-Contributions should be made towards their improvement either through the CIL process, should this come into operation, or in accordance with sections 3.4 and 3.9 of Herefordshire Council's Supplementary Planning Document on Planning Obligations, in particular, paragraphs 3.4.8. and 3.9.12.
+Contributions should be made towards their improvement either through the CIL process, should this come into operation, or in accordance with sections 3.4 and 3.9 of Herefordshire Council's Supplementary Planning Document on Planning Obligations, in particular, paragraphs 3.4.8, and 3.9.12.
 The Parish Council will use the contribution it receives from either of these primarily to ensure its existing facilities are improved, maintained or capable of meeting increased pressures in accordance with the legislative requirements.
 Herefordshire Council should seek advice from the Parish Council upon what contributions are needed towards local community facilities and infrastructure at the time any relevant planning application is made. - 10.3.2 In relation to open-space provision associated with new development Herefordshire's Local Plan Core Strategy polices OS1 to OS3 are considered relevant although it is recognised that currently there are no adopted standards and consequently it is felt that for development within Whitchurch and Ganarew Group Parish, developers should take into account the 'Fields in Trust' Guidance for Outdoor Sport and Play11.